 When I was hired for the first time as an automation engineer, I was working in the hardest conditions for about eight months—wiring control panels that had been installed 100 feet above the ground on the cranes to cabling in factory basements.

 Now that I look back, those days were some of the best learning experiences I’ve ever had and they expanded my view for designing and programming.
-Even now that I’m a senior engineer, I still sometimes get a workday like that if there is a need.
+Even now that I’m not a junior engineer anymore, I still sometimes get a workday like that if there is a need.

 My advice?
 When you’re asked to do this type of hard work, don’t be lazy.
 Think of it as a learning experience that will lead you to become a serious and professional elite automation engineer.

 I could go on and on with additional tips, but I don’t want to overwhelm you.
 So many blog posts offer long lists of advice, but they’re hard to remember and apply to real life scenarios.

 What I can tell you is that if you want to get into the automation world without any professional experience, you must prove to employers that you will add value to their company.
 No one cares how good a student you were.
 The only thing that matters is whether or not you can add real value.
 Convince them that you’re someone who’s willing to sacrifice, who’s willing to do the dirty work, who’s ready to learn, take it from someone who’s done it—you’ll have a much better chance of being hired!

 Now it’s your turn.
 Get out there and get that PLC programming job.
 I’d love to hear about your successes or lessons learned throughout your interview experience.
 Please share it with me and the rest of the RealPars team in the comments below!

 By Shahpour Shapournia

 Programmable Logic Controllers (PLCs) have been the backbone of control systems for a long time.
 However, traditional PLCs have been known for their close architecture which results in limited flexibility in programming and also integrations with other systems.
 This...